rkuma18/Machine-Learning-100-Days/README.md

 - **4_bivariate-analysis.ipynb**: Explores bivariate relationships in the Titanic dataset, such as the relationship between categorical and numerical variables, using bar plots, box plots, heatmaps, and cluster maps.
 - **5_Pandas_profiler.ipynb**: Uses `ydata-profiling` (formerly pandas-profiling) to generate an automated, comprehensive HTML report of the Titanic dataset, summarizing distributions, correlations, and missing values.
 - **output.html**: The output of the automated profiling report generated in notebook 5.
+- **6_standardization.ipynb**: Demonstrates feature standardization using `StandardScaler` on a sample dataset.
+- **7_normalization.ipynb**: Shows feature normalization using `MinMaxScaler` on the wine dataset.
+- **8_One_Hot_Encoding.ipynb**: Explores one-hot encoding with pandas and scikit-learn, including handling top categories.
+- **9_Column_Transformer.ipynb**: Introduces the use of `ColumnTransformer` for combining multiple preprocessing steps on the covid_toy dataset.
+- **10_1_titanic-without-using-pipeline.ipynb**: Implements the Titanic classification problem without using pipelines, saving separate encoders and the classifier as pickled models.
+- **10_2_predict-without-pipeline.ipynb**: Loads the pickled models and demonstrates making predictions on new Titanic data without a pipeline.
+- **10_3_titanic-using-pipeline.ipynb**: Solves the Titanic problem using a full scikit-learn pipeline, including imputation, encoding, scaling, feature selection, and model training.
+The pipeline is exported as `pipe.pkl`.
+- **models/**: Contains pickled model artifacts: `clf.pkl`, `ohe_sex.pkl`, `ohe_embarked.pkl` (from the non-pipeline Titanic workflow).
+- **pipe.pkl**: The exported scikit-learn pipeline from the pipeline-based Titanic workflow.
+- **IT Company Rating and Reviews.csv**: Dataset of company reviews scraped from AmbitionBox.
+- **Social_Network_Ads.csv, Titanic-Dataset.csv, cars.csv, covid_toy.csv, wine_data.csv**: Additional datasets used in various notebooks.

 ## Key Features